Linear Reduced Order Model Predictive Control: Simulation Results

 The controller gains are computed using the reduced order Riccati method (Algorithm \ref{alg:controllersynth}) with $W_z = 1$ and $W_u = 0.5$.
 Results on the error bounds in the disturbance free case are given in Table \ref{tab:ebounds}, and with disturbances the constraints on $\Delta M_T$ are tightened by $0.6\%$ and $1.0\%$ for upper and lower bounds respectively, and the constraints on $\Delta b$ are tightened by $.01\%$ and $.05\%$.
 These error bounds are quite small, which is mainly due to the fact that the ROM is a very good approximation.
 The OCP was defined with a horizon $N = 20$.

 Simulation results are shown in Figures \ref{fig:u_sup_diffuser} and \ref{fig:z_sup_diffuser}, which compare the proposed ROMPC scheme and a simple reduced order LQR controller.
-As can be seen in Figure \ref{fig:u_sup_diffuser}, the proposed ROMPC scheme is effectively able to satisfy the control constraints while the LQR controller violates the control constraints.
-Since control constraints often represent physical limitations on actuation, controllers that are unable to account for those limitations may under-perform or even be unsafe.
-In this simulation the initial condition is defined to be a steady state for the system that leads to Assumption \ref{ass:inf_hor_lp} being satisfied.
+As can be seen in Figure \ref{fig:u_sup_diffuser}, the proposed ROMPC scheme is able to satisfy the control constraints while the LQR controller violates them.
+Since control constraints often represent physical actuator limits, controllers that are unable to account for such limitations may under-perform or even be unsafe.
+In this simulation the initial condition is a steady state for the system where Assumption \ref{ass:inf_hor_lp} is satisfied.
+To additionally highlight the motivation for the proposed approach, note that a MPC scheme designed based on the \textit{full order model} ($n^f = 11730$) is not practical due to extreme computational requirements.